 - Auto Tone slider: This option is only available when using the Al Match or the Al Auto option.
 Using this slider will let you 'fade' the effect of those options. - Exposure: Adjusting this slider to the right will lighten your image.
-Adjusting to the left will darken your image. - Contrast: Increase or decrease the contrast in your image. - Highlights: Darkens the highlights, recovering detail. - Shadows: Lightens the shadows, revealing details. - Whites: Adjusts the white point, adding or removing contrast in the highlights. - Blacks: Adjusts the black point, adding or removing contrast in the shadows. - Recover Highlight Hue: When checked, Photo RAW will attempt to recover highlights while maintaining subtle hues in areas like the sky. - Structure: Adjusts the detail in your image by changing the local contrast. - Haze: When moved to the left, this will remove haze or fog from your photos; moving it right will enhance fog or haze.
+Adjusting to the left will darken your image.

+- Contrast: Increase or decrease the contrast in your image. - Highlights: Darkens the highlights, recovering detail. - Shadows: Lightens the shadows, revealing details. - Whites: Adjusts the white point, adding or removing contrast in the highlights. - Blacks: Adjusts the black point, adding or removing contrast in the shadows. - Recover Highlight Hue: When checked, Photo RAW will attempt to recover highlights while maintaining subtle hues in areas like the sky. - Structure: Adjusts the detail in your image by changing the local contrast. - Haze: When moved to the left, this will remove haze or fog from your photos; moving it right will enhance fog or haze.

-NOTE: The AI Match and AI Auto buttons only affect the tone and saturation of your image; they don't adjust the white balance.
-If you wish to change the white balance, use the Auto button in the Color section of the panel, or adjust the Temperature and Tint sliders as desired, as described below.
+NOTE: The Al Match and Al Auto buttons only affect the tone and saturation of your image; they don't adjust the white balance.